voltraco/mineral/README.md

 Work in progress!

 # USAGE
-Use inline for small snippets
+Use inline for small snippets.
+Mineral returns a function that returns a dom node.
+The function can be stringifyed and cached of course.

 ```js
 let min = require('mineral')